pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/advanced-route/README.md

 Deposit Squirtle and Paras

 Lorelei:
-- Menu to swap Nido & Bird.
+- Menu to swap Nido & Bird, cursor is on items.
 - Use gust/peck with Bird turn 1.
 - Swap to Nidoking
 - X Acc + Drill x5
+- note: **old strat** of leading Nidoking and swapping to bird turn 1 can still be used instead; the execution to save frames on this new strat (up to ~0.5 sec in theory) is very difficult to do.

 ## BRUNO SPLIT